corey-hermesch/Aircraft_Wildlife_Strike_Project/README.md

 # Steps to Reproduce
 1) Clone this repo.
 2) Acquire the data
-    - 2a) Download May 2023 csv from [here](https://drive.google.com/file/d/13Lee9Ux_FXOhzhHB2WfhPHQRYXUXOyYF/view?usp=sharing)
+    - EITHER Download May 2023 csv from [here](https://drive.google.com/file/d/13Lee9Ux_FXOhzhHB2WfhPHQRYXUXOyYF/view?usp=sharing)
-    - 2b) Download Access Database from [FAA](https://wildlife.faa.gov/search).
+    - OR Download Access Database from [FAA](https://wildlife.faa.gov/search).
 Open in Access and save as .csv file
 3) Save 'strike_reports.csv' in folder with notebook
 4) Run notebook.